yuchen203/MeanFlow/README.md

 - [ ] Improve code clarity and structure, following 🤗 Diffusers style
 - [ ] Extend to additional modalities (e.g., audio, speech)

-## Notes
-- It is expected that the loss may plateau in the later stages of training, as observed in related studies, such as those on consistency models like sCMs.

 ## Known Issues (PyTorch)
 - `jvp` is incompatible with Flash Attention and likely also with Triton, Mamba, and similar libraries.
 - `jvp` significantly increases GPU memory usage, even when using `torch.utils.checkpoint`.